Proposed amendments to Rules and Regulations

 private hospitals.
 It was pointed out by another member that a booklet

 containing such information is available at the Health Center.
-He was not
+He was

 sure whether the information therein is up-to-date.